Hiking in Huaraz, Peru: A guide to the hikes and the town

 These are hot springs only about a ten-minute drive from the city center of Huaraz.
 This is great for when you get back from a tough hike or on a day when you are just acclimatizing.

-The hot springs are exactly where the bus turns around and it costs 4 soles to enter.
+The hot springs cost 4 soles to enter.
 There is a larger cold pool as well as several small hot pools.
 They also have hot showers and change rooms so bring a change a clothes for afterwards.

 The bus back into town picks up from where it dropped you off.
 There are buses running consistently throughout the day.